ueshin/conda-charmer/README.md

-# pythonenv
+# conda-charmer

-Utilities to manage Python development environment using `conda`.
+`conda-charmer` is a package of utilities to manage Python development environment using `conda`.

 ## Prerequisite